jezzicrux/jezzicrux.github.io/dressup_game/README.md

   - Grey button with hex color #9d9d9d
 - The color buttons will be thin rounded rectangles
 - The buttons will be located under that eyes button

-6. Bangs icon requirements:
-a.
-There will be five bang icons
-b.
-The bangs will be position on the upper left hand corner
-c.
-The bangs will be change colors with corresponding buttons
-7. Hairs icon requirements:
-a.
-There will be five hair icons
-b.
-The hair will be position next to the bangs
-c.
-The hair will be change colors with corresponding buttons
-8. Shirts icon requirements:
-a.
-There will be five shirt icons
-b.
-The shirts will be position next to the hair
-c.
-The shirts will be change colors with corresponding buttons
-9. Skirt and pant icon requirements:
-a.
-There will be two skirts and one pant icons
-b.
-The pant icon will be position between the two skirts icon
-c.
-The skirt and pant icon will be located under the shirt icons
-d.
-The skirt will be change colors with corresponding buttons
-e.
-The pant will be change colors with corresponding buttons
-10. Bang color buttons requirements:
-a.
-There will ten color buttons under the bangs heading
-i.
-Pink button with hex color #fb607f ii.
-Purple button with hex color #8878c3 iii.
-Red button with hex color #b00b0b iv.
-Brown button with hex color #754c24
-v.
-Yellow button with hex color #fbec5d vi.
-Blue button with hex color #007ba7 vii.
-Green button with hex color #3da10e viii.
-Grey button with hex color #c0c0c0 ix.
-Orange button with hex color #bf5815
-x.
-Black button with hex color #121110
-b.
-Each color button will color all five bang icons at the same time
-c.
-The buttons will be arranged in two lines of five under the title “Bangs:”
-i.
-First line order – Pink, Purple, Red, Brown and Yellow ii.
-Second line order – Blue, Green, Grey, Orange and Black
-11. Hair color buttons requirements:
-a.
-There will ten color buttons under the hair heading
-i.
-Pink button with hex color #fb607f ii.
-Purple button with hex color #8878c3 iii.
-Red button with hex color #b00b0b iv.
-Brown button with hex color #754c24
-v.
-Yellow button with hex color #fbec5d vi.
-Blue button with hex color #007ba7 vii.
-Green button with hex color #3da10e viii.
-Grey button with hex color #c0c0c0 ix.
-Orange button with hex color #bf5815
-x.
-Black button with hex color #121110
-b.
-Each color button will color all five hair icons at the same time
-c.
-The buttons will be arranged in two lines of five under the title “Hair:”
-i.
-First line order – Pink, Purple, Red, Brown and Yellow ii.
-Second line order – Blue, Green, Grey, Orange and Black
-12. Shirt color button requirements:
-a.
-There will thirty color buttons under the shirts heading
-i.
-Aries button with hex color #65272e ii.
-Taurus button with hex color #71a191 iii.
-Gemini button with hex color #91a4af iv.
-Cancer button with hex color #18c0cb
-v.
-Leo button with hex color #ebac62 vi.
-Virgo button with hex color #edc879 vii.
-Libra button with hex color #bbd0dd viii.
-Scorpio button with hex color #000000 ix.
-Sagittarius button with hex color #871729
-x.
-Capricorn button with hex color #3e6221 xi.
-Aquarius button with hex color #bfe1e1 xii.
-Pisces button with hex color #1e8baf xiii.
-Star Patten button with hex color #ececdf
-1. Shirt icons will be filled with the 20crazykira.jpg image xiv.
-Butterfly cloud button image will be antique-butterflies-patterns2.jpg xv.
-Blue stripe button image will be Blues.jpg xvi.
-Red stripe button image will be Jazz.jpg xvii.
-Strawberry button with hex color #ecebdf
-1. Shirt icons will be filled with the strawberry.png image xviii.
-Gold button image will be webtreats-3.jpg xix.
-Gold flower button image will be webtreats-6.jpg xx.
-Light blue stripe button image will be pattern9.png xxi.
-Green pattern button image will be Ocean Waves – Mint.jpg xxii.
-Pink design button image will be pattern.png xxiii.
-Pink flower button with hex color #2e0101
-1. Shirt icons will be filled with the flower.png image xxiv.
-Purple button with hex color #62289b xxv.
-Teal button with hex color #2c5c4e xxvi.
-Red button with hex color #a70e0c xxvii.
-Blue button with hex color #4da0c4 xxviii.
-Fuchsia button with hex color #bc32a2 xxix.
-Grey button with hex color #626262 xxx.
-White button with hex color #ffffff with a black outline
-b.
-Each color button will color all five shirt icons at the same time
-c.
-The buttons will be arranged in five lines of six under the title “Shirts:”
-i.
-First line order – Aries, Taurus, Gemini, Cancer, Leo and Virgo ii.
-Second line order – Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces iii.
-Third line order – Star Patten, Butterfly cloud, Blue stripe, Red stripe, Strawberry and Gold iv.
-Fourth line order – Gold flower, Light blue stripe, Green pattern, Pink design, Pink flower and Purple
-v.
-Fifth line order – Teal, Red, Blue, Fuchsia, Grey and White
-d.
-Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces have two choice options:
-i.
-The first time the user click on the these buttons the shirt icons will be colored with the hex color and a zodiac logo on the right side ii.
-The second time the user click on the these buttons the shirt icons will be colored with only the hex color
-13. Pants color buttons requirements:
-a.
-There will nine color buttons under the pants heading
-i.
-Blue jeans button image will be 61199849057b8b771.jpg ii.
-Dark blue jeans button image will be 61199849057b8b772.jpg iii.
-Light blue jeans button image will be 61199849057b8b773.jpg iv.
-Black jeans button image will be 61199849057b8b775.jpg
-v.
-Dark grey jeans button image will be 61199849057b8b77.jpg vi.
-Grey jeans button image will be 61199849057b8b776.jpg vii.
-Blue plaid button image will be Softly Plaidly (6)smallbluedark.png viii.
-Red plaid button image will be Softly Plaidly (6)smallred.png ix.
-Khaki button image will be 61199849057b8b774.jpg
-b.
-Each color button will color the pants icon
-c.
-The buttons will be arranged in two lines under the title “Pants:”
-i.
-First line order – Blue jeans, Dark blue jeans, Light blue jeans, Black jeans, Dark grey jeans and Grey jeans ii.
-Second line order – Blue plaid, Red plaid and Khaki
-14. Skirts color buttons requirements:
-a.
-There will fifteen color buttons under the skirts heading
-i.
-Brown kaleidoscope button image will be gold jewel.png ii.
-White kaleidoscope button image will be frozen love.png iii.
-Green kaleidoscope button image will be 425164.png iv.
-Stripes button image will be stripe.png
-v.
-Leaves button image will be leaves.png vi.
-Poke-a-dots button image will be crazykira-resources (48).jpg vii.
-Blue plaid button image will be Softly Plaidly (6)smallbluedark.png viii.
-Khaki button image will be 61199849057b8b774.jpg ix.
-Red plaid button image will be Softly Plaidly (6)smallred.png
-x.
-Light blue jeans button image will be 61199849057b8b773.jpg xi.
-Blue jeans button image will be 61199849057b8b771.jpg xii.
-Dark blue jeans button image will be 61199849057b8b772.jpg xiii.
-Grey jeans button image will be 61199849057b8b776.jpg xiv.
-Dark grey jeans button image will be 61199849057b8b77.jpg xv.
-Black jeans button image will be 61199849057b8b775.jpg
-b.
-Each color button will color both skirt icons at the same time
-c.
-The buttons will be arranged in three lines under the title “Skirts:”
-i.
-First line order – Brown kaleidoscope, White kaleidoscope, and Green kaleidoscope ii.
-Second line order – Stripes, Leaves, Poke-a-dots, Blue plaid, Khaki and Red plaid iii.
-Third line order - Light blue jeans, Blue jeans, Dark blue jeans, Grey jeans, Dark grey jeans and Black jeans
+Bangs icon requirements:
+- There will be five bang icons
+- The bangs will be position on the upper left hand corner
+- The bangs will be change colors with corresponding buttons

+Hairs icon requirements:
+- There will be five hair icons
+- The hair will be position next to the bangs
+- The hair will be change colors with corresponding buttons

+Shirts icon requirements:
+- There will be five shirt icons
+- The shirts will be position next to the hair
+- The shirts will be change colors with corresponding buttons

+Skirt and pant icon requirements:
+- There will be two skirts and one pant icons
+- The pant icon will be position between the two skirts icon
+- The skirt and pant icon will be located under the shirt icons
+- The skirt will be change colors with corresponding buttons
+- The pant will be change colors with corresponding buttons

+Bang color buttons requirements:
+- There will ten color buttons under the bangs heading
+  - Pink button with hex color #fb607f
+  - Purple button with hex color #8878c3
+  - Red button with hex color #b00b0b
+  - Brown button with hex color #754c24
+  - Yellow button with hex color #fbec5d
+  - Blue button with hex color #007ba7
+  - Green button with hex color #3da10e
+  - Grey button with hex color #c0c0c0
+  - Orange button with hex color #bf5815
+  - Black button with hex color #121110
+- Each color button will color all five bang icons at the same time
+- The buttons will be arranged in two lines of five under the title “Bangs:”
+  - First line order – Pink, Purple, Red, Brown and Yellow
+  - Second line order – Blue, Green, Grey, Orange and Black

+Hair color buttons requirements:
+- There will ten color buttons under the hair heading
+  - Pink button with hex color #fb607f
+  - Purple button with hex color #8878c3
+  - Red button with hex color #b00b0b
+  - Brown button with hex color #754c24
+  - Yellow button with hex color #fbec5d
+  - Blue button with hex color #007ba7
+  - Green button with hex color #3da10e
+  - Grey button with hex color #c0c0c0
+  - Orange button with hex color #bf5815
+  - Black button with hex color #121110
+- Each color button will color all five hair icons at the same time
+- The buttons will be arranged in two lines of five under the title “Hair:”
+  - First line order – Pink, Purple, Red, Brown and Yellow
+  - Second line order – Blue, Green, Grey, Orange and Black

+Shirt color button requirements:
+- There will thirty color buttons under the shirts heading
+  - Aries button with hex color #65272e
+  - Taurus button with hex color #71a191
+  - Gemini button with hex color #91a4af
+  - Cancer button with hex color #18c0cb
+  - Leo button with hex color #ebac62
+  - Virgo button with hex color #edc879
+  - Libra button with hex color #bbd0dd
+  - Scorpio button with hex color #000000
+  - Sagittarius button with hex color #871729
+  - Capricorn button with hex color #3e6221
+  - Aquarius button with hex color #bfe1e1
+  - Pisces button with hex color #1e8baf
+  - Star Patten button with hex color #ececdf
+    - Shirt icons will be filled with the 20crazykira.jpg image
+  - Butterfly cloud button image will be antique-butterflies-patterns2.jpg
+  - Blue stripe button image will be Blues.jpg
+  - Red stripe button image will be Jazz.jpg
+  - Strawberry button with hex color #ecebdf
+    - Shirt icons will be filled with the strawberry.png image
+  - Gold button image will be webtreats-3.jpg
+  - Gold flower button image will be webtreats-6.jpg
+  - Light blue stripe button image will be pattern9.png
+  - Green pattern button image will be Ocean Waves – Mint.jpg
+  - Pink design button image will be pattern.png
+  - Pink flower button with hex color #2e0101
+    - Shirt icons will be filled with the flower.png image
+  - Purple button with hex color #62289b
+  - Teal button with hex color #2c5c4e
+  - Red button with hex color #a70e0c
+  - Blue button with hex color #4da0c4
+  - Fuchsia button with hex color #bc32a2
+  - Grey button with hex color #626262
+  - White button with hex color #ffffff with a black outline
+- Each color button will color all five shirt icons at the same time
+- The buttons will be arranged in five lines of six under the title “Shirts:”
+  - First line order – Aries, Taurus, Gemini, Cancer, Leo and Virgo
+  - Second line order – Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces
+  - Third line order – Star Patten, Butterfly cloud, Blue stripe, Red stripe, Strawberry and Gold
+  - Fourth line order – Gold flower, Light blue stripe, Green pattern, Pink design, Pink flower and Purple
+  - Fifth line order – Teal, Red, Blue, Fuchsia, Grey and White
+- Aries, Taurus, Gemini, Cancer, Leo, Virgo, Libra, Scorpio, Sagittarius, Capricorn, Aquarius and Pisces have two choice options:
+  - The first time the user click on the these buttons the shirt icons will be colored with the hex color and a zodiac logo on the right side
+  - The second time the user click on the these buttons the shirt icons will be colored with only the hex color

+Pants color buttons requirements:
+- There will nine color buttons under the pants heading
+  - Blue jeans button image will be 61199849057b8b771.jpg
+  - Dark blue jeans button image will be 61199849057b8b772.jpg
+  - Light blue jeans button image will be 61199849057b8b773.jpg
+  - Black jeans button image will be 61199849057b8b775.jpg
+  - Dark grey jeans button image will be 61199849057b8b77.jpg
+  - Grey jeans button image will be 61199849057b8b776.jpg
+  - Blue plaid button image will be Softly Plaidly (6)smallbluedark.png
+  - Red plaid button image will be Softly Plaidly (6)smallred.png
+  - Khaki button image will be 61199849057b8b774.jpg
+- Each color button will color the pants icon
+- The buttons will be arranged in two lines under the title “Pants:”
+  - First line order – Blue jeans, Dark blue jeans, Light blue jeans, Black jeans, Dark grey jeans and Grey jeans
+  - Second line order – Blue plaid, Red plaid and Khaki

+Skirts color buttons requirements:
+- There will fifteen color buttons under the skirts heading
+  - Brown kaleidoscope button image will be gold jewel.png
+  - White kaleidoscope button image will be frozen love.png
+  - Green kaleidoscope button image will be 425164.png
+  - Stripes button image will be stripe.png
+  - Leaves button image will be leaves.png
+  - Poke-a-dots button image will be crazykira-resources (48).jpg
+  - Blue plaid button image will be Softly Plaidly (6)smallbluedark.png
+  - Khaki button image will be 61199849057b8b774.jpg
+  - Red plaid button image will be Softly Plaidly (6)smallred.png
+  - Light blue jeans button image will be 61199849057b8b773.jpg
+  - Blue jeans button image will be 61199849057b8b771.jpg
+  - Dark blue jeans button image will be 61199849057b8b772.jpg
+  - Grey jeans button image will be 61199849057b8b776.jpg
+  - Dark grey jeans button image will be 61199849057b8b77.jpg
+  - Black jeans button image will be 61199849057b8b775.jpg
+- Each color button will color both skirt icons at the same time
+- The buttons will be arranged in three lines under the title “Skirts:”
+  - First line order – Brown kaleidoscope, White kaleidoscope, and Green kaleidoscope
+  - Second line order – Stripes, Leaves, Poke-a-dots, Blue plaid, Khaki and Red plaid
+  - Third line order - Light blue jeans, Blue jeans, Dark blue jeans, Grey jeans, Dark grey jeans and Black jeans